DEFRA/ai-sdlc-agentic-ucd-backend/ARCHITECTURE.md

 ## Overview

 The Research Analysis Backend is a FastAPI-based system that processes user research interview transcripts through an agentic workflow to generate affinity maps and research findings reports.
-The system provides a REST API for session management, file uploads, and workflow orchestration.
+The system provides a REST API for session management, file uploads, and workflow orchestration using LangGraph for the AI-powered analysis workflow.

 ## Technology Stack